Jumbo Tsuruta: Post-retirement and death

 Four days after Tsuruta's retirement, he moved with his family to the United States to be a visiting researcher at the University of Portland in Oregon.
 Tsuruta had a bachelor's degree in political science and earned a master's degree in coaching in 1997, later becoming a part-time instructor in physical training at his old University.

-His health deteriorated, however, as he had been diagnosed with Hepatitis B which eventually turned to full blown liver cancer as well as cirrhosis of the liver, and by the end of the year he was back in Japan.
+His health deteriorated, however, as he had been diagnosed with Hepatitis B in the summer of 1992 which eventually turned to full blown liver cancer as well as cirrhosis of the liver, and by the end of the year he was back in Japan.
 Due to strict laws over organ donation in Japan, meaning only relatives with matching blood types can donate, Tsuruta had to try and find a donor elsewhere.
 In April 2000, he left for Australia in search of a liver donor, and two months later, a donor was found in Manila in the Philippines.
 Tsuruta underwent surgery on May 12, but during the liver transplant he began bleeding uncontrollably, and died at the National Kidney and Transplant Institute in Quezon City, Philippines on May 12, 2000, from complications of the liver transplant at the age of 49.